Hawk photo by Mirek Jahoda

 This series is a place for indigenous people to share their wisdom, their cultural heritage, their beliefs, and the challenges that they face.
 It is also for groups who work to help indigenous people to bring a voice to their needs and offer ways that you can get involved.

 The purpose of the series is to open our hearts and minds to cultures who have treasured our planet and could share with us insights that we can use to become more connected with nature and each other.
 We hope that you will be inspired, informed and intrigued.

+Everyone is welcome and the calls are free.
 Simply sign up to be on the email list and you will receive each month's guest by email so you can listen at any time.